Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 At first sight, the `assets:sync-urls` (parallel) way of retrieving data seems to be the best, but paginated approach `assets:sync` has its own benefits too.

 **TIP:** In case you expect to get a lot of assets as a result of the request, the best approach is to use the `assets:sync-urls` to get the list of pages.
-However, in case you expect a smaller (max 50) number of assets (e.g., when using filters), it's more optimal to use `assets:sync` returning a single page of results.
+However, in case you expect a smaller number of assets (e.g., when using filters), it's more optimal to use `assets:sync` returning a single page of results.

 #### b.
 Downloading relationships